China stocks drift as investors keep guessing Trump’s tariff intention

 SHANGHAI: China stocks drifted and Hong Kong shares fell on Thursday as Washington signalled a willingness to lower tariffs against China, but ruled out unilateral moves, bewildering investors over how the damaging Sino-US trade war will evolve.

-China’s blue-chip CSI300 Index and the Shanghai Composite Index both erased early gains to end the morning session down 0.1%.
+China’s blue-chip CSI300 Index and the Shanghai Composite Index seesawed between gains and losses before closing roughly flat.

-Hong Kong benchmark Hang Seng Index dropped 1%, led by tech shares.
+Hong Kong benchmark Hang Seng Index dropped nearly 1%, led by tech shares.

 US Treasury Secretary Scott Bessent said on Wednesday that high tariffs between the US and China are not sustainable, as President Donald Trump’s administration signalled openness to de-escalating the trade war.
 However, Bessent also said Trump would not make that move unilaterally.